JatinThakur2/Della/README.md

 - Members
 - Teams

 The application also provides four Navigation buttons that take you from one screen to another as well as a Quit button that allows the user to exit the entire application.
-In addition to the navigation and the “Quit” buttons, the Action Items screen (see Figure 00.2, below) provides fields that supplies the Della user.
+In addition to the navigation and the “Quit” buttons, the Action Items screen provides fields that supplies the Della user.

 **The following Action Item information:**
 - Name